ashwanik0777/pairUp_Game/README.md

 # PairUp

 PairUp is a small web-based memory/matching game built with React, Vite, Tailwind CSS and a lightweight Express server.
-The UI uses shadcn/ui-inspired components, Radix primitives, and a custom soft-pastel design system (see `ideas.md`).
+The UI uses shadcn/ui-inspired components, Radix primitives, and a custom soft-pastel design system.

 ## Features
 - Responsive memory/matching game UI